EuroPython/website/data/pages-content/faq.md

 A. The EuroPython conference is entirely run by volunteers and we always need some extra help.
 If you want to get involved, please email volunteers@europython.eu and we are always happy for a chat!

 ---

 # COVID Related Questions

 **Please bear in mind that the information in this section can change at any time and without warning.
 We will aim to provide updates whenever there is a change.**

 ## **Q: Will there be any COVID safety precautions at the venue?**

-A: We will follow the <a target="_blank" href="https://www.mvcr.cz/mvcren/article/coronavirus-information-of-moi.aspx">guidelines of the government of the Czech Republic</a> and there will be appropriate safety precautions at the venue.
+A: We will follow the [guidelines of the government of the Czech Republic](https://www.mvcr.cz/mvcren/article/coronavirus-information-of-moi.aspx) and there will be appropriate safety precautions at the venue.
 As of 09 April 2022, special measures related to COVID have been lifted and entry into the Czech Republic is no longer subject to any special epidemiological conditions.

 We expect attendees to be mindful of health and considerate to others during the event.
 This includes having up-to-date vaccinations, and observing all reasonable precautions to protect yourself and those around us.
 Although you are not legally required to wear a mask, we strongly recommend and encourage that you do, whenever possible.